uniqorn-tla/uniqorn/README.md

-# Uniqorn TLA+ Specification and Model Checking
+### Uniqorn TLA+ Specification and Model Checking

+#### informal proof of the uniqueness and consistency of Uniqorn: uniqorn-consistency-proof.pdf

-## basic simplified specification (basicuniqorn.tla)
+#### basic simplified specification: basicuniqorn.tla

-## full-fledged specification (uniqorn.tla), compliant to a reference implementation
+#### full-fledged specification compliant to a reference implementation: uniqorn.tla